 Guide to the Collection

 Nathan Dane (1752-1835) was born in Ipswich, Mass., the son of Daniel Dane and Abigail Burnham, and is the direct descendant of John Dane, who settled at Ipswich in 1638.
-Educated at Harvard, Dane became a teacher and eventually a lawyer in Beverly, Mass. and in 1782 was elected to represent Beverly in the General Court of Massachusetts.
-He was re-elected three times, and in 1785 served as delegate from Massachusetts to the Continental Congress.
+Educated at Harvard, Dane became a teacher and eventually a lawyer in Beverly, Mass. and, in 1782, was elected to represent Beverly in the General Court of Massachusetts.
+He was re-elected three times and, in 1785, served as delegate from Massachusetts to the Continental Congress.
 In addition to serving on committees, he also helped draft the "Ordinance for the Government of the Northwest Territory."
-He opposed the Federal Constitution's final draft, and retired from Congress to return to his practice in Beverly.
-In 1790 he was elected to the Massachusetts Senate, and was re-elected annually from 1793-1798.
-Difficulty hearing forced him to leave his position in the state Senate, but he continued working, and in 1812 served on the commission which was appointed to revise and publish the Massachusetts Colonial and Provincial laws.
-By 1820 he was almost entirely deaf, and devoted his time to two writing projects that he had been working in for a number of years.
+He opposed the Federal Constitution's final draft and retired from Congress to return to his practice in Beverly.
+In 1790, he was elected to the Massachusetts Senate, and he was re-elected annually from 1793-1798.
+Difficulty hearing forced him to leave his position in the state Senate, but he continued working and, in 1812, served on the commission which was appointed to revise and publish the Massachusetts Colonial and Provincial laws.
+By 1820, he was almost entirely deaf and devoted his time to two writing projects that he had been working on for a number of years.
 The first, "A Moral and Political Survey of America," a series of essays, was never published.
-The second, General Abridgment and digest of American Law, with Occasional Notes and Comments, was published in eight volumes in 1823.
-During the last years of his life he often spent twelve to fourteen hours a day in his library, and never lost interest in learning.
-He died in Beverly at the age of eighty-three.
+The second, General Abridgment and Digest of American Law, with Occasional Notes and Comments, was published in eight volumes in 1823.
+During the last years of his life, he often spent twelve to fourteen hours a day in his library and never lost interest in learning.
+He died in Beverly at the age of 83.

-Also included are a letter from James Monroe (Feb.
-12, 1795) to Benjamin Lovett in regard to the capture of the schooner Lark by a French privateer and other Lovett materials; correspondence of John, Joseph, and Andrew Cabot with Joseph Gardoqui & Sons regarding trade at Bilbao, Spain and with Dane; a copy of a ten-page letter from Dane to Daniel Webster (May 10, 1832) concerning legislation to provide pensions for veterans of the Revolution; and deeds and other legal documents related to lands in Newbury, Beverly, and other towns in Essex County, Mass.
+Also included are a letter from James Monroe (12 Feb.
+1795) to Benjamin Lovett in regard to the capture of the schooner Lark by a French privateer and other Lovett materials; correspondence of John, Joseph, and Andrew Cabot with Joseph Gardoqui & Sons regarding trade at Bilbao, Spain, and with Dane; a copy of a ten-page letter from Dane to Daniel Webster (10 May 1832) concerning legislation to provide pensions for veterans of the Revolution; and deeds and other legal documents related to lands in Newbury, Beverly, and other towns in Essex County, Mass.

 Detailed Description of the Collection